MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 <a name="ha"></a>
 ###High Availability

-Threre are needed also these daemons for High Availability:
+There are needed also these daemons for High Availability:

 * Secondary Name Node (1) - there will be two Name Node servers
 * Journal Node (>=3) - requires HTTPS, when Kerberos security is enabled